erkenyigit/UISpec/uispec/uispec.md

 ## 2. Design Details
 <br>
-The user interface can be divided into three sections as it is provided in the following figure.<br>
+The user interface can be divided into three sections as it is provided in the following figure.<br><br>

 ![UI](/uispec/assets/son.png "User Interface")
 <br>